 Plan S also includes peer review and overall journal policy specifications.
 Of the implementation guidelines, these should be among the most direct to meet, but they will still require attention to detail.
 Plan S states that all journals must have a clear peer review policy in place as well as policies around any journal fees.
 All policies must be detailed on the journal’s website and meet the standards of the journal’s discipline.
 Plan S specifies that journals should comply with the Committee on Publication Ethics (COPE) guidelines.

-Journal publishers can find the full COPE Core Practices guidelines here, which cover quality standards for journal peer review processes and ethical policies.
+Core journal guidelines: Journal publishers can find the full COPE Core Practices guidelines here, which cover quality standards for journal peer review processes and ethical policies.
 Another resource that overviews publishing best practices in line with the Plan S implementation guidelines is the “Principles of Transparency and Best Practice in Scholarly Publishing,” which is a set of standards co-produced by COPE, the Directory of Open Access Journals, the Open Access Scholarly Publishers Association, and the World Association of Medical Editors.
 The principles cover every aspect of journal publishing, from author fees to advertising, and are well worth a read even for seasoned publishers.

-These are just some of the resources available to help journal publishers in the transition to Plan S. We hope you find this roundup useful and invite you to share additional resources in the comments section!
+These are just some of the latest resources available to help journal publishers in the transition to Plan S. We hope you find this roundup useful and invite you to share additional resources in the comments section!

-Update Note: This post was originally published on the 25th of June 2019 and updated on the 4th of September 2019.
+Update Note: This post was originally published on the 25th of June 2019 and last updated on the 7th of February 2020.